rathena/rathena/tools/README_CODE_QUALITY.md

 ## What Each Check Does

 ### 1. CMake Generation Check
+- **Only runs for Visual Studio generators** (Windows platform or when explicitly specified)
-- Runs CMake to generate project files
+- Runs CMake to generate Visual Studio project files (.vcxproj, .sln)
 - Fails if any project files are modified
 - Ensures project files are up-to-date
+- **Automatically skipped** on non-Windows platforms or when using non-Visual Studio generators (like Unix Makefiles)

 ### 2. Code Formatting Check (clang-format)
 - Runs clang-format on **all source files in `src/` directory only**